-Enjoy this free sample from the Introduction chapter to my new Kindle book The Path of Intimacy – Your Guide to a Marriage Filled With Passion and Connection.
+Enjoy this free sample from the Introduction chapter of my new book The Path of Intimacy – Your Guide to a Marriage Filled With Passion and Connection.
+And now, the Amazon Kindle bestseller is available in paperback too!

 Maybe you haven’t ever said it out loud, but you have probably thought it.
 “There must be more to marriage than this.”